When you start a job, you can usually either choose a super fund or let your employer choose for you.

 - Newer members are usually in an accumulation fund.
 Many long-term members have defined benefits.

-- They generally have very low fees and some offer MySuper accounts.
+- They generally have low fees and some offer MySuper products.

 - Profits are put back into the fund.